-POLICY: It shall be the policy of the Department of Environmental Protection (DEP) to conduct inspections of municipal and residual waste management facilities located in the Commonwealth.
+POLICY: It is the policy of the Department of Environmental Protection (DEP or Department) to conduct inspections of municipal and residual waste management facilities located in the Commonwealth.
 The number, frequency and type of inspection will be in accordance with the requirements of 25 Pa.
 Code § 271.421 and 287.421 (relating to administrative inspections) of the Commonwealth’s municipal and residual waste regulations.
-While it may not always be possible to meet the stated inspection frequency, Bureau of Waste Management (BWM) staff shall always attempt to maintain the frequency.
-Regional solid waste environmental protection specialists shall perform the inspections following the inspection protocols identified in this document.
+While it may not always be possible to meet the stated inspection frequency, Bureau of Waste Management (BWM) staff should always attempt to maintain the frequency.
+Regional solid waste environmental protection specialists should perform the inspections following the inspection protocols identified in this document.

 PURPOSE: The purpose of this policy is to establish a formalized procedure for Department staff to conduct municipal and residual waste facility inspections across the six regions of the Department.

-APPLICABILITY: This document applies to BWM staff performing inspections of municipal and residual waste facilities that generate, treat, store, transport, recycle, process or dispose of municipal waste or residual waste within the Commonwealth.
+APPLICABILITY: This document applies to BWM staff performing inspections of municipal and residual waste facilities that generate, treat, store, transport, recycle, process, or dispose of municipal waste or residual waste within the Commonwealth.

 DISCLAIMER: The policies and procedures outlined in this guidance are intended to supplement existing requirements.
 Nothing in the policies or procedures shall affect regulatory requirements.